BCD's solutions have eliminated Key City Furniture's printed reports and reduced inventory costs with real-time web reports.

 Another one of Ellis' dashboards tracks fabric performance.
 Most of the components used to make furniture can be obtained in a few days, but planning future fabric requirements is tricky because it has as much as a 12-week lead-time.
 Ellis' Fabric Dashboard shows how well each of the top fabric, leather and trim styles are performing.
 With this information they can reorder styles that are being quickly depleted.
 This system allows them to better manage investments in inventory and reduce delays associated with not having all the bill of materials components necessary to build a product that has been ordered.
 "It's really important to stay on top of order fulfillment," he says.

 To complicate matters, fabric mills will occasionally drop a specific style of material.
-In the past, the fabric manager at Key City would have to go though printed reports that were one to two inches thick to find all of the furniture styles that used the now cancelled material, and indicate a replacement.
+In the past, the fabric manager at Key City would have to go through printed reports that were one to two inches thick to find all of the furniture styles that used the now cancelled material, and indicate a replacement.
 "Now we can see that information instantly," says Ellis.

 Since critical performance data is accessible through the Nexus Web Portal, Key City Furniture's managers can get real time updates on their smart phones.
 This, says Ellis, is one area where he are breaking new ground with these solutions.
 "I believe we're one of the first users to do this."

 Ellis says his company has benefited in many ways.
-For one thing, information is presented to management in an easy to assimilate graphical format, and this allows them to save money though better control of raw materials inventory and other costs.
+For one thing, information is presented to management in an easy to assimilate graphical format, and this allows them to save money through better control of raw materials inventory and other costs.
 It also helps to shorten the overall build cycle and allows Key City to better serve all of the furniture stores that sell their products nationwide.
 And from the perspective of an IT director, Ellis says they can do more with fewer resources.

 What's next, aside from introducing a bevy of exciting new furniture designs at the next big biannual furniture market?
 Soon their representatives across the country will be able to enter a User ID and Password on a web page and have secured access to a dashboard that will display KPIs on each of their accounts.
 And furniture retailers will have Portal access that will provide information on the status of their orders.